AdobeDocs/workfront.en/help/manage-work/tasks/task-constraints/latest-available-time.md

 # Task Constraint overview: Latest Available Time

-Latest Available Time (LAT) is a type of Task Constraint in `Adobe Workfront`.
+Latest Available Time (LAT) is a type of Task Constraint in Adobe Workfront.

 ## Use the Latest Available Time Task Constraint